Above us, stars. Beneath us, constellations.

 like a snowflake falling on water.
 Below us,

 some farmer, feeling the chill of that distant death,

 snaps on his yard light, drawing his sheds and barn

 back into the little system of his care.

 tug with bright streets at lonely lights like

 The entirety of the galaxies and universe is somewhat beyond our comprehension.
-On one hand the grandiosity of stars and planets dwarf us and on the other hand the trivial snow flakes make us a universe in ourselves.
-We can either be awed by the vulnerable place we have in this world in contrast to the heavenly bodies or we can be bothered by little instances and trivialities of life.
+On one hand, the grandiosity of the stars and planets dwarf us and on the other, trivial snowflakes make us feel like a universe.
+We can either be awed by the place we have in this world- in contrast to the heavenly bodies- or we can be bothered by little instances and trivialities of life.

 Title: In Thy Nature